Rodadero Santa Marta with Kids: 3-Day Guide

 2. Playa El Rodadero

-The soft sand at Rodadero Beach is black with gold specs; a fun combination to look at when the sun is shining down on it.
-(To really see this effect, put some sand and water in a sand pail and look at it in the sun).
+The soft sand at Rodadero Beach is also black with gold specks; a fun combination to look at when the sun is shining down on it.
+To really see this effect, put some sand and water in a sand pail and look at it in the sun.

-A family walk in the surf at Rodadero Beach Colombia
+Celine Brewer and her daughter walking in the surf at Rodadero Beach in Colombia..

-We spent our third full day in Rodadero on a day trip to Tayrona.
+We spent our third full day in Rodadero on a day trip to Tayrona National Park.
 Read our blog post Cabo San Juan, Tayrona National Park with Kids for full details of our hike and time on the beautiful beach.

 3 Day Rodadero Itinerary with Kids